What you need to know about learning and student life at UOW during COVID-19.

 When to notify UOW:

-- If you have tested positive for COVID-19 and have not been on campus in the last 48hrs, you do not need to notify UOW.
-However, if your studies have been impacted (such as class attendance), please get in touch with your Subject Coordinator or Tutor.
+- If your studies have been impacted (such as class attendance), please get in touch with your Subject Coordinator or Tutor.
 They will advise you on what options are available to you with regards to your studies.

 Academic consideration may be available:

 Academic consideration may also be considered if COVID-19 illness impacts your studies.
 You can find out more about Academic Consideration, including eligibility criteria and how to apply, on our website.